fpgaemu/fpgaemu/docs/emulation.rst

 different console cores from Atari to Pac-Man can be swapped out at any time, again illustrating the versatility of FPGAs and serving as a good example for our emulation environment project.
-By building up the proper infrastructure, it would become easy in the future to swap in different DUTs like the MiSTer cores for testing and debugging, similar to standard industry practices in the semiconductor field.
+By building up the proper infrastructure, it would become easy in the future to swap in different DUTs like the MiSTer cores for testing and debugging, like standard industry practices in the semiconductor field.
 All without even touching the original hardware.

 .. figure:: /images/intro/game_fpga.jpg
   :alt: FPGA game emulation example